- Additional support

 - Calling us on 0800 781 8558

-- If you breach the terms of your mortgage
+- If you breach the terms of your loan

-Where you do not make your monthly payments or breach the terms of your mortgage in any way:
+Where you don't make your monthly payments or breach the terms of your mortgage in any way:

-- Additionally, you will have to pay any costs we pay for insurance and to third parties (e.g. solicitors, asset managers, receivers) that we may instruct to recover any money owed to us or protect our interest in the property.
+- Additionally, you’ll have to pay any costs we pay for insurance and to third parties (e.g. solicitors, asset managers, receivers) that we may instruct to recover any money owed to us or protect our interest in the property.

-- We may also pay, on your behalf, any costs and charges associated with the property where you have failed to, and we reasonably consider it necessary to do so to protect our interest in the property.
-We will add these costs and charges to the amount you owe and which you have to repay to us.
+- We may also pay, on your behalf, any costs and charges associated with the property where you’ve failed to, and we reasonably consider it necessary to do so to protect our interest in the property.
+We’ll add these costs and charges to the amount you owe and which you have to repay to us.

 - If you fail to make your monthly payments then this information will be passed to credit reference agencies, which may impact on your ability to take out further loans.